The pH scale measures how acidic or alkaline — basic — something is.

 - heart electrocardiogram (ECG)

 If you have a chronic condition like diabetes or kidney disease, your doctor may need to check your blood pH levels routinely.
-This helps to show how well your condition is controlled.
+This helps to show how well your condition is managed.
 Be sure to take all medications as prescribed.

 In an absence of health conditions, your body regulates your blood pH, and it’s not something you need to worry about.